-Apologies for absence were submitted on behalf of Councillors C Allen, R Allen, Furlong and Smith, with the following substitutions authorised in accordance with council procedure rule 10:
+Apologies for absence were submitted on behalf of Councillors C and R Allen, Mullaney and Smith, with the following substitutions authorised in accordance with council procedure rule 10:

-It was moved by Councillor Cartwright, seconded by Councillor W Crooks and
+It was moved by Councillor Bray, seconded by Councillor Hollick and

-RESOLVED – the minutes of the meeting held on 16 June 2020 be confirmed and signed by the chairman.
+RESOLVED – the minutes of the meeting held on 20 October be approved as a correct record.